TK-K Explorers

 The day flows with a gentle rhythm of short, focused lessons.
 Whether solving puzzles, painting, singing, gathering leaves or catching lizards during a nature walk, or presenting a favorite object during show-and-tell, students develop clear speech and articulation, and enjoy the world around them.

 Each month, a specific virtue is woven into the life of the classroom through our GMS program.
-Our explorers hear and discuss stories—both classic and faith-based—that illuminate the virtue, helping them reflect on what it means to live with courage, honesty, kindness, self-control and more.
+Our explorers hear and discuss stories—both classic and faith-based—that illuminate the virtue, helping them reflect on what it means to live with courage, honesty, generosity, and more.
 These stories spark meaningful conversations and serve as gentle guides for character formation.

 APPLY FOR TK-K